elvongray/job_board/README.md

 Test project for DoneStreet job application

 # Develop
+The project was built using React on the frontend and Django/Python on the backend

 ## Backend
  - Install a python virtual environment to isolate backend requirements, you can use